ldolse/phpmpreloaded/readme.txt

 This seems to be just another PHP Webclient for Music Player Daemon (http://mpd.wikia.com/wiki/).
 But it is the continuation of the existing projects phpMp, phpMp+, phpMp2, phpMp3 and thus as stable as them, although new an shiny.
 Simple and easy to use.
+New clients are welcome.

-There is a huge number of Webclients for mpd out there.
-The project is going to join them into one Client collection.
-So each player is selectable throuh a nice selsector.
+There is a huge number of webclients based on php for mpd out there.
+The project is going to join them into one client collection.
+So each player is selectable through a nice selector.

-Projects which are allread included in phpMpReloded:
+Projects which are already included in phpMpReloded:
   - phpMp
   - phpMp+
   - phpMp2